Back to overview

 Works of neo-Amazonian art

-The central theme of the vibrant acrylic paintings is their close connection to the cultural landscape of the Amazon rainforest and its human and more-than-human inhabitants.
-Indigenous traditions, shamanic knowledge and spiritual references are all reflected in the art.
-This applies not only to the motifs, but also to the artistic inspiration.
+The vividly coloured acrylic paintings are closely linked to the cultural landscape of the Amazon rainforest and its human and animal inhabitants.
+Indigenous traditions, shamanic knowledge and spiritual references are reflected in the works.
+This is evident not only in the motifs of the paintings, but also in the artists’ inspiration.
 Some of the painters are practising shamans.
-Harri Mires, for example, processes visions of the late Pablo Amaringo induced by ayahuasca in his works.
+Harri Mires, for example, incorporates into his works visions inspired by ayahuasca – a spiritual plant-based drink – which trace back to the late artist Pablo Amaringo.

-With these new acquisitions, the Weltkulturen Museum is expanding its existing neo-Amazonian collection, which curator Mona Suhrbier established by purchasing paintings by Amaringo and his students.
+With these new acquisitions, the Weltkulturen Museum is expanding its existing Neo-Amazonian collection, which was established by the former curator Mona Suhrbier through the purchase of paintings by Amaringo and his students in the early 1990s.